What 2C-B Is

 | Very high | 35+ mg | Overwhelming for most; not recommended |

 The difference between 15 mg and 25 mg of 2C-B is not equivalent to the difference between 2 g and 3 g of mushrooms.
 The jump is steep.
-For first experiences, 12–15 mg is a sensible ceiling.
-Precision dosing using a milligram-accurate scale is essential — eyeballing 2C-B powder or estimating from loosely packed capsules is genuinely risky.
+For first experiences, a 15–20 mg range is sensible.
+Precision dosing using a milligram-accurate scale is essential, eyeballing 2C-B powder or estimating from loosely packed capsules is genuinely risky.

 2C-B vs. Psilocybin and LSD